kevinhongzl/airbnb-de-project/README.md

 Since everything is containerized in the project, the only prerequisite is to install [Docker](https://www.docker.com/).
 You can choose either of the below solutions to build and run a pipeline.

+> [!NOTE]
+> Due to the eol (end-of-line) issue, you may want to set `git config --global core.autocrlf input` before you clone the repo if you are using WSL, Linux, or MacOS.

 ### On-premise ELT using Postgres
 1. Git clone this repo.
 2. Run docker compose under the repo directory: `docker compose up`